 The students are expected to select their own projects.
 A wide range of topics are included in this guide only as examples and should not be considered as a comprehensive list of possible topics.
-When students have selected their topics, they should discuss them with their internal supervisors and workout the logistics involved.
+When students have selected their topics, they should discuss them with their mentors (internal supervisors) and workout the logistics involved.
 The coordinator and the organizers of the elective programme are always available to guide and help students during their elective programme.

-2. Study Areas
+2. Aims